 Advanced students entering the major program at the 200-level may, with the permission of the Department, choose as part of their major program, 1 course in Art History, History, Philosophy, Comparative Literature, or other subjects that relate to and broaden their study of French.
 Students entering the major program at a very advanced level may, in some cases and with the permission of the Department, include 2 such courses in their major program.

-Working with a French Major Advisor (Professors Saint-Just, Leelah, and Martin in 2023-2024), the student will formulate a curricular plan that will ensure balance and coherence in courses taken.
+Working with a French Major Advisor (Professors Saint-Just, Leelah, Pieprzak, and Martin in 2024-2025), the student will formulate a curricular plan that will ensure balance and coherence in courses taken.
 Prospective majors should discuss their program with the major advisor by the end of their sophomore year, before submitting their Declaration of Major Form to the Registrar.
 This is imperative for students who are planning to spend a part or all of their junior year Studying Abroad.

 French Studies Major